 The Consulate aims to support U.S. commercial interests in Bermuda.
-In addition to responding to specific questions from U.S. companies interested in doing business in Bermuda, the Consulate prepares two reports, the Investment Climate Report and the Country Commercial Guide, which are intended to help American businessmen who wish to export goods to Bermuda or otherwise do business on the island.
-These are available on-line at 2016 Country Commercial Guide (PDF 651 MB) and 2015 Investment Climate Statement.
+In addition to responding to specific questions from U.S. companies interested in doing business in Bermuda, the Consulate prepares two reports which are available online, the Investment Climate Report and the Country Commercial Guide, which are intended to help American businessmen who wish to export goods to Bermuda or otherwise do business on the island.

 Other sections of our website that you might find useful include: exporting to Bermuda, doing business in the United States, economic data and reports, key business links, frequently asked questions, commercial opportunities, and upcoming events.
 If you still have questions, please contact us.
 We look forward to hearing from you.